SignalProducer

 Swift

-public func flatMap<Inner: SignalProducerConvertible>(_ strategy: FlattenStrategy, _ transform: @escaping (Value) -> Inner) -> SignalProducer<Inner.Value, Inner.Error>
+public func flatMap<Inner: SignalProducerConvertible>(_ strategy: FlattenStrategy, _ transform: @escaping (Value) -> Inner) -> SignalProducer<Inner.Value, Inner.Error>Parameters

-• Creates a producer for a Signal that will immediately send one value then complete.
+Creates a producer for a Signal that will immediately send the values from the given sequence, then complete.

 Declaration